 Genetics – an introduction

 Genes are fundamental to life and help determine the characteristics of bacteria, plants and animals.
-In people there are thought to be 50,000 -100,000 genes.
+In people there are approximately 20,000 - 25,000 genes.
 They are incorporated into the body's cells and are composed of a chemical called deoxyribonucleic acid (DNA).
 Analysis has shown that the DNA is formed into a double helix which contains vital information about how the cells work.

 Genetics research – the hopes

 Supporters of genetics research argue that it can bring great benefits.
 Genetic screening, they say, could reveal vitally important information about a person’s life span and health prospects.
 Such screening already identifies certain diseases that run in families, enabling couples to decide whether or not to have children.

 Furthermore, identification of major genetic defects can help diagnosis and, by replacing the faulty gene, offer the prospect of cure; basic material such as bacteria and yeast can be genetically engineered to produce mass quantities of biological products such as human insulin, growth hormone and hepatitis B vaccine; and crops could be developed that are disease-resistant.